nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/MULTIPLE_PROVIDERS.md

 # Joining Data in Multiple Resources

-Sometimes we need data from multiple resources.
-For example, to add a new animal with dropdown options for both the locations and the customer.

-In the next chapter we will create the AnimalForm component but first we need data from the location provider and customer provider.
+To expand our animal list to show the customer we need data from the location provider and customer provider.
 Update the **`ApplicationViews`** so the component has all the necessary providers as parent components.

 > ##### `src/components/ApplicationViews.js`